How Our Life Purpose Has Been Reduced To Social Media Likes

 Building Sense Of Purpose

-It’s found that self-esteem is a barometer, which determines ones emotional response to social stimuli and feedback.
+It’s known self-esteem is a barometer, which determines ones emotional response to social stimuli and feedback.

 The relationship between self-esteem and Facebook “likes,” also depends on another more important factor, which is having a sense of purpose.